-WHEREAS, on April 29, 2020, Governor DeSantis issued Emergency Order 20-112, which, in pertinent part, permits certain businesses required to close pursuant to previous executive orders to reopen (subject to certain restrictions), effective May 4, 2020; and
+WHEREAS, on April 29, 2020, Governor DeSantis issued Emergency Order 20-112, which, in pertinent part, permits certain businesses required to close pursuant to Declaration of a State of Emergency September 9, 2020 Page 8 of 14

 WHEREAS, in recognition of widespread transmission of COVID-19 in South Florida, and the need to continue emergency measures in South Florida, Executive Order 20-112 exempts Miami-Dade, Broward, and Palm Beach counties from the reopening provisions of the Order, providing that "allowances for services and activities from . . . this order will be considered in consultation with local leadership"; and